Geneva Airport To Tignes Transfers.

 Skiing in Tignes

-The ski area ‘Val D’Isère-Tignes’, was formally known as the ‘Espace Killy’, recently renamed the area encompasses the two resorts and offers fantastically well-linked skiing across glacier, mountain bowls and plateaus.
+The ski area ‘Val D’Isère-Tignes’, was formally know as the ‘Espace Killy’, recently renamed the area encompasses the two resorts and offers fantastically well linked skiing across glacier, mountain bowls and plateaus.

 Its snow-reliability is down the massive Grand Motte Glacier, taking skiers and snowboards up to a dizzying 3453m.
 This altitude allows the full ski season to run from October to the end of May, with skiing also possible during summer months on a number of runs on the glacier.